geronimaw/OnlineKD-HRNet-Human-Pose-Estimation/README.md

 ```bash
 python test.py --cfg experiments/babypose/hrnet/DESIRED_CONFIG_FILE.yaml
 ```

-### Pretrained Models
-You can find pretrained models at: [Model URL - Please update with actual URL]

 ### Acknowledgments
 The research was carried out thank to the contribution from the "ITALIAN FUND FOR APPLIED SCIENCES" (FISA) grant n°FISA2022-00696